xwp/engineering-best-practices/workflows/local-development-environment.md

 - `npm run stop-all` - retrieve all running container IDs and pass those to docker stop
 - `npm run clean` - delete temporary folders

-**Note:** Our themes and plugins should be stored inside `wp-content` folder, which will be linked with dev folder `/web/` after initialisaion.
+**Note:** Our themes and plugins should be stored inside `wp-content` folder in the root folder, which will be linked with `/web/wp-content/` after initialization.
 None of the file changes should be done inside `/web/` folder as it is temporary folder and will be recreated every time you run `npm run clean` and `npm install`.

-## Accessing local environent
+## Accessing local development environment

+In this project, we do not use localhost, but we use real domains.
 With specific domains (instead of `localhost`) we get reliable autocomplete, browser history and links to project locations.
-On the other hand`localhost` doesn’t support subdomains so we can’t reliably test a multisite instance, for example.
+On the other hand `localhost` doesn’t support subdomains so we can’t reliably test a multisite instance, for example.

-To allow using valid ssl certificates and running multisite environment on our localhost, we use inhouse domain `wpenn.net` which points to our localhost.
-This allows us to use any subdomain in our project (`*.wpenv.net`), which will be defined in `DEV_HOSTNAME` environment variable inside [.env.example](https://github.com/xwp/pantheon-site/blob/main/.env.example) file.
+To allow using valid ssl certificates and running multisite environment on our localhost, we use in-house domain `wpenv.net` or `wpenv.dev` which points to our localhost.
+This allows us to use any subdomain in our project (`*.wpenv.net` or `*.wpenv.dev`), which will be defined in `DEV_HOSTNAME` environment variable inside [.env.example](https://github.com/xwp/pantheon-site/blob/main/.env.example) file.

-Once the development environment is started with `npm run start`, and all of the images are running, we will be able to access it via `xwp.wpenv.net` (or any other domain if defined otherwise), and it will be accessable via https protocol.
+Once the development environment is started with `npm run start`, and all of the images are running, we will be able to access it via `xwp.wpenv.net` (or any other domain if defined otherwise), and it will be accessible via https protocol.